octovolt/googlooper/README.md

 # googlooper
-Audio and video looper for files stored on Google Drive
+Audio and video looper for files stored on Google Drive.
+See it live: [https://octovolt.github.io/googlooper](https://octovolt.github.io/googlooper).

 This was originally developed to aid musicians like myself in learning and rehearsing music.
 However, I am excited to use this tool to loop sections of both audio and video files as part of a creative process where I deconstruct and reprocess the original source material to create new artwork.
 I hope you find interesting ways to use it as well.
 Please enjoy!

 How to Use
 ---
-Point your web browser to [https://octovolt.github.io/googlooper](https://octovolt.github.io/googlooper).

 To load a file into googlooper, you first need to get a shareable link to the file.
 On Google Drive, you can right-click on the file you want to load and see a contextual menu appear.
 Within this contextual menu, select ***Share***.
 A dialog will appear, and then you can click on ***Copy Link*** in the lower left corner.
 Paste this link into a text document.
 Then you want to copy the file id from the link and paste it into googlooper.
 For example, in the following link:

 ```